jedrichards/rsyncwrapper/README.md

 ## TODO

-- Add more tests to cover usage of more options.
+- Add tests to cover usage of more options.